sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 #### HandleMethodStatus

-Handles the event when an Interop method is registered or unregistered by an application instance.
+Handles the event when an Interop method is registered or unregistered by an app instance.

 *Parameters:*